rackerlabs/design-system/_component_design/key-value-pairs.md

 ## When to use

 Use a key-value pair to represent a single row's worth of data, where the key represents a column header and the value represents a corresponding cell.
+Key-value pairs are often used to present identifying information.

 Do not use key-value pairs to represent multiple rows or columns of data.